 Start by making a list of everything you have to do.
 Don’t be put off by the fear that the list may end up being so long, it will make you feel even worse.
 It won’t.

 When everything goes down on your list, it puts you back in control, because you know what has to be done.
 You also know that when it’s on your list, it won’t be overlooked.
 And you won’t spend time worrying that you might forget something.
 The spin-off is that you get a tremendous sense of relief.

 The next step is to prioritize the order in which you carry out your various tasks and activities.
 Life being what it is, there will be far more things on your list than you can ever hope to get through, so you need a system for deciding what you’re going to focus on.

-I recommend using Stephen Covey’s Important-Urgent Matrix (see Resources), because it helps you identify the things you must do, the things you should do, the things you can delegate and the things you can ignore altogether.
+I recommend using Stephen Covey’s Important-Urgent Matrix , because it helps you identify the things you must do, the things you should do, the things you can delegate and the things you can ignore altogether.

 As you become adept at using this system, both your motivation and wellbeing get a boost.
-You gradually realize that there are many things you can either ignore or delegate with the result that your list of tasks gets shorter and more manageable, giving you the motivation to focus on the things that really matter.
+You gradually realize there are many things you can either ignore or delegate with the result that your list of tasks gets shorter and more manageable.
+This gives you the motivation to focus on the things that really matter.